Modern Hebrew verbs: Present tense

 The present tense does not inflect by person because its use as a present tense is a relatively recent trend, as this form was originally used only as the present participle alone; rather than both the present tense verb and present participle.

 Earlier forms of the Hebrew language did not have strictly defined past, present, or future tenses, but merely perfective and imperfective aspects, with past, present, or future connotation depending on context.
 Later the perfective and imperfective aspects were explicitly refashioned as the past and future tenses, respectively; with the present participle also becoming the present tense.
 This also happened to the Aramaic language around the same time, and later in some varieties of Arabic (such as Egyptian Arabic).

+In these tables, every stressed syllable will be capitalized, except in monosyllabic words.
+Ayin will be represented by `, and aleph by ´, whenever pronounced.

 Past tense

 A verb in the past tense (עָבָר /(ʔ)aˈvaʁ/ 'avar) agrees with its subject in person (first, second, or third), number, and in the second-person and third-person singular, gender.
 The corresponding subject pronouns are not necessarily used in conjunction.